Motorola Razr 50 Ultra review: A clamshell bombshell

 Motorola Razr 50 Ultra review: Price and competition

-Welcomely, Motorola is offering all this for a slightly lower price.
+Pleasingly, Motorola is offering all this for a slightly lower price.
 The 256GB model retails for £999 – £50 less than the Razr 40 Ultra – while the new 512GB version is £1,070.
-Compared to Samsung, who is expected to either maintain or increase the price of its foldables for this year, that’s an impressive feat.
+Compared to Samsung, which is expected either to maintain or increase the price of its foldables for this year, that’s an impressive feat.

 With neither Oppo’s Find N3 Flip nor Honor’s Magic V Flip currently available in the UK, this remains a two-horse race, with the upcoming Z Flip 6 being the most direct competitor.
 Rumours point to it using a faster chipset than the Razr 50 Ultra but lacking a telephoto camera and retailing for a higher price.